 The software also has a helpful FAQ page for questions about the product.
 There are also customer reviews and comments in the Android Store and as of March 2018 the product has received over 40,000 Five-Star reviews from users.

 For lawyers who have iPhones or iPads, the software Decipher TextMessage is a welcomed addition to any legal or law firm workflow.
-The program is an already well established tool in the legal world and it runs on either Windows or Mac.
+The program is an already widely established tool in the legal world and the software runs on either Windows or Mac computers.

 Decipher TextMessage lets users save, print, and PDF messages with any contact on their iPhone or iPad.
 The program also has a unique feature that which includes the ability to display the contact on every single text message, both sent and received.
 This often helps lawyers with billing, time allocation, and overall documentation purposes.
 Some judges even like this feature when it comes to submitting text messages for evidence purposes in a court of law.